Visiting Graduate Researcher Definition/Eligibility

 VGRs may conduct research at UCLA for a minimum of three weeks to a maximum of two years.
 The initial appointment period is for up to one year.
 Reappointment for up to one additional year is contingent upon approval by the faculty mentor and the availability of appropriate resources.

-International VGRs should work with the department to apply for a J visa following the Graduate Division's provisional approval of the application.
-Applicants with B and F visas are not eligible for VGR status.
+International VGRs must work with the host department to apply for a J-1 non-degree student visa following the Graduate Division's provisional approval of the application.
+Applicants with B, F, and J-2 visas are not eligible for VGR status.
 The Dashew Center for International Students and Scholars (DCISS) has information on J-1 non-degree student visa requirements.

 Financial Certification for Campus Fees and Living Expenses